 The 2022 Rides

-We are ready to ride again but for the time being we are closing the membership due to the high number of riders turning up for both the Saturday and Wednesday rides.
+We are riding again but for the time being we are limiting membership due to the high number of riders turning up for both the Saturday and Wednesday rides.

 When we meet we will split up into two groups if there are more than thirty riders.
 Each group will be at least ten minutes apart.
 We ask that all riders keep two metres apart to prevent accidents.